Find The Best AC Replacement Contractors in USA

 • Turn off the power: Before cleaning, disconnect the power to your AC unit at the circuit breaker.

-• Clean the indoor unit: Remove the access panel to the air handler and check the filter.
-Gently vacuum the evaporator coil fins and drip pan.
+• Clean the indoor unit: Remove the access panel to the air handler and clean or replace the air filter.
+Remove any visible dust and clean the drip pan to prevent mold growth.

 For a more thorough cleaning and inspection, contact a qualified HVAC technician.